mantasu/glasses-detector/README.md

     ├── classification
-    │   ├── anyglasses      <- Datasets with any glasses as positives │   ├── eyeglasses      <- Datasets with transparent glasses as positives │   └── sunglasses      <- Datasets with semi-transparent/opaque glasses as positives
+    │   ├── anyglasses      <- Datasets with any glasses as positives │   ├── eyeglasses      <- Datasets with transparent glasses as positives │   ├── shadows         <- Datasets with visible glasses frames shadows as positives │   └── sunglasses      <- Datasets with semi-transparent/opaque glasses as positives
     │
     ├── detection